alexkramer98/eslint-config-evil-vue/readme.md

 * Semicolon is not allowed.
 * Loops of any kind are not allowed.
 * Console statements are allowed (generates a warning instead of an error), but only in the development environment.
 (You can/should use `husky` to lint your code using the production environment in a `pre-commit hook`.)
-* Lines between object properties are not allowed.

 ## Split rules